Frequently asked questions

 Do I need to know my exact birth time?
 Can I just ballpark it?

 It’s definitely better if you know your exact birth time.
-Rising signs (or Ascendants) change every two hours or so, and your house placements correspond to where your rising sign is at.
+Rising signs (or Ascendants) change every two hours or so, and the accuracy of your house placements depends a lot on the accuracy of your birth time.
 House placements tell you all about the area of your life that’s being affected by a transit.
 If you’re not sure, take your best guess.
 Just know that if you’re off by a few minutes, you might wind up with the wrong Ascendant, and therefore the wrong house placements.
 You might also get the wrong placement for a different planet if it’s close to the cusp (especially the Moon, since that changes signs every two and a half days).

 Having said that, you’ll get a lot more out of your reports if you know your exact birth time, so give your mom a call and see if she has your birth certificate lying around.
 She’s been dying to hear from you anyway.